 Faronics’ Deep Freeze on the other hand returns computers to a clean and decluttered state upon every reboot without affecting user generated files.
 Reboot To Restore empowers users by mitigating the need for IT intervention by up to 63 percent.
 Further, the Reboot To Restore helps businesses by improving productivity and reducing IT costs.

-The restore functionality is also available to Mac users, a backup feature is integrated into the Mac OS.
+The restore on reboot functionality is also available to Mac users, a backup feature is integrated into the Mac OS.
 However, to leverage the Reboot To Restore solution effectively, users require an external hard drive to store user-generated files.

 Deep Freeze for Mac eliminates this requirement.
 Powered by our patented technology, it allows users and IT personnel to pre-determine preferred configurations for endpoints.
-Since Reboot To Restore is designed to provide users with maximum control, Faronics has built in a feature called “ThawSpaces”.
+Since Reboot Restore Mac is designed to provide users with maximum control, Faronics has built in a feature called “ThawSpaces”.
 These are virtual drives created with the purpose of “partitioning” off important configuration data.
 It comes with secure and easy-to-use features like customized data retention – which can be user-specific or global, and dynamic storage capacities, among other things.
 It lets users tailor configuration settings right from choosing usernames and passwords to supporting multi-boot environments.
 ThawSpaces also lets users retain data across reboots.

 With Deep Freeze Cloud, Faronics has ensured Reboot To Restore can be provided in the form of Software-as-a-Service (SaaS).
 The cloud solution contains all the comprehensive and robust features as our On-premise solutions.
 Among other things, these include remote-yet-unified management capabilities, user-friendly deployment and other Faronics solutions, automated updates and maintenance, and retention of essential data while clearing out unwanted, system-draining additions.
 It also includes “ThawSpaces” that store away essential system information in “Data Igloos” so that nothing is lost during reboot restore cycles.
 Reboot To Restore is easy to install and use, and user data can be retained.